jessebubble/jessebubble/README.md

 ### Did we just become best friends!?! 😀

-I hold a Web Developer certificate from the University of Texas, San Antonio where I developed skills in ReactJS, MongoDB, NodeJS/ExpressJS, CSS, responsive web design, and more

 I bring the following to every project:
-- `Problem-solving skills and perseverance`
+- Problem-solving skills and perseverance
-- `Dedication to teamwork and flexible collaboration`
+- Dedication to teamwork and flexible collaboration
-- `Foundational knowledge of agile software development principles`
+- Foundational knowledge of agile software development principles
-- `Basic understanding of UX/UI principles`
+- Basic understanding of UX/UI principles

+Holds a Full Stack Web Development certificate from the University of Texas, San Antonio where I developed skills in `ReactJS`, `MongoDB`, `NodeJS/ExpressJS`, `CSS`, `responsive web design`, and more

-I have continued my studies independently to learn more about iOS development with SwiftUI 📱 ⌚ 💻
+Current focus is on mobile-first design and learning more about iOS development with SwiftUI 📱 ⌚ 💻

 I’m excited to leverage my skills as part of a fast-paced, quality-driven team.
 Let’s connect! 🌐